Setúbal travel guide

 City Centre Hotels

 Bocage Hotel (near Praça de Bocage) is a 3-star property well-placed for the city centre, market, and old town.
-Functional rooms, consistent service, and parking available.
-Rates €60–85.
-The most convenient hotel for walking the centre.
+30 rooms, recently refurbished.
+Functional rooms with air conditioning, consistent service, and parking available.
+Rates approximately €60–85.
+The most convenient hotel for walking the centre — the Mercado do Livramento is five minutes on foot.

 Albergaria Solaris is a smaller property on a quieter street near the centre with 36 rooms and an emphasis on straightforward comfort.
-Rates €55–75.
+Rates approximately €55–75.
 Good for those who want proximity to the city without the avenue noise.
+No pool or restaurant, but several good seafood restaurants are within 10 minutes’ walk.

 Arrábida and Peninsula

-Quinta do Casal is a rural property in the hills above Arrábida — a working quinta with rooms available as rural accommodation (turismo rural).
-Surrounded by pines and cork oaks, with views over the Serra da Arrábida.
-Rates €80–130.
-A car is essential.
-The location makes early morning access to Arrábida beaches straightforward before the summer crowds.
+Quinta do Casal is a working quinta in the hills above Arrábida with rooms available as rural accommodation.
+Surrounded by pines and cork oaks, with views over the Serra.
+Rates approximately €80–130.
+The peaceful setting suits couples and hikers, but there is nothing within walking distance — plan to drive for meals.

 Sesimbra (Alternative Base, 25km West)